Trump’s quest to end the Affordable Care Act arrives at Supreme Court

 Lower courts have answered the first two questions yes, but the third — the most important — has not been resolved.

-California Attorney General Xavier Becerra (D), who leads a coalition of 20 states and the District of Columbia defending the law along with the House of Representatives, said Monday that he was optimistic.
+California Attorney General Xavier Becerra (D), who leads a coalition of 20 states and the District of Columbia defending the law along with the House of Representatives, said on Monday that he was optimistic.

-“We’ve always been confident the Affordable Care Act has worked, has saved lives, is indispensable and is the way America will be in the 21st Century,” he said on a conference call Monday.
+“We’ve always been confident the Affordable Care Act has worked, has saved lives, is indispensable and is the way America will be in the 21st century,” he said in a conference call Monday.
 “We believe there are nine justices who connect the dots and see how important this is.”

 The individual mandate once was seen as the law’s linchpin, a buy-in necessary to the goals of preventing insurers from denying coverage based on preexisting conditions and providing the subsidies that would make insurance affordable.